Herceptin® (trastuzumab) in treating women with human epidermal growth factor receptor (HER) 2-positive primary breast cancer

 • The primary results on disease-free survival were reported in 2005, enabling accelerated approval of the drug as standard treatment.

 • The final database lock occurred in September 2015.
 The final Clinical Study Report (CSR) was officially published and signed off on 26 April 2016.
-The main results have been published in prestigious journals such as the dans le New England Journal of Medicine. and The Lancet.
+The main results have been published in prestigious journals such as the New England Journal of Medicine en The Lancet.
 Exploratory analyses continue.

 480 hospitals in 39 countries participated in this trial through 27 BIG member groups.

 • Cameron D, Piccart-Gebhart MJ, Gelber RD et al. 11 years’ follow-up of trastuzumab after adjuvant chemotherapy in HER2-positive early breast cancer: final analysis of the HERceptin Adjuvant (HERA) trial.
 Lancet 389:1195-1205, 2017

 • Metzger-Filho O, de Azambuja E, Procter M et al. Trastuzumab re-treatment following adjuvant trastuzumab and the importance of distant disease-free interval: the HERA trial experience.
 Breast Cancer Res Treat 155:127-132, 2016.

 • Loi S, Dafni U, Karlis D et al. Effects of Estrogen Receptor and Human Epidermal Growth Factor Receptor-2 Levels on the Efficacy of Trastuzumab: A Secondary Analysis of the HERA Trial.
 JAMA Oncol.
 2016 Apr 21. doi: 10.1001/jamaoncol.2016.0339.
 [Epub ahead of print]